The 6 Steps to Success

 Regardless of your discipline of interest, strong communication skills are critical to nailing your applications and career success.

-Fortunately, the Hinckley Institute offers a celebrated course, HNKLY 3910, that will take your strategic writing and speaking to the next level.
+Fortunately, the Hinckley Institute offers a celebrated course, POLS 3910, that will take your strategic writing and speaking to the next level.
 This course additionally exposes students to diverse perspectives on current events and political and social issues.
 Students attend a variety of Hinckley Forums featuring academics, policymakers, diplomats, authors, and other public officials.

 Good marks in this course will fast track your applications to our internship programs.